Techy08/Clas-of-card/VERCEL_DEPLOYMENT.md

 1. Check the browser console for connection errors
 2. Verify that the Socket.IO path is correctly set to "/socket.io/"
 3. Make sure CORS settings are allowing your client domain
+4. If using WebSocket transport, ensure your Vercel project has WebSockets enabled
+5. Try switching to polling transport by modifying the client socket connection options

 ### Database Connection Issues